Jszigeti/Jszigeti/README.md

 🚀 Recent projects I'm proud of:
 - Travel2Gether: A collaborative web app for travelers.
 I integrated features like group management, media sharing, and personalized recommendations, all built with technologies like React, TypeScript, NestJS, and MySQL.
 - Vite-TS-Starter-Kit: A starter kit for quickly launching projects with Vite and TypeScript, designed to be flexible and fast.
-- npm packages:

 - axios-error-handler-ts: A solution simplifying error handling with Axios and TypeScript.
 - axios-cookie-auth: A package for managing cookie-based authentication with Axios.

 💼 What I bring to the table:
 Expertise in modern technologies like React, TypeScript, Next.js, NestJS, SQL/NoSQL, and Docker.